LostByteSoft/Debian-10/README.md

-# Debian 12 is here...
+# Debian 13 is here...

-Updated software to Debian 12 !
+Updated software to Debian 13 !

-Old versions are archived.

 Debian remove junk